 The thread of the story will be resumed in Chapter IX.
-But the salient fact must not be lost sight of that, on being excluded from the Company's and the King's armies in India, Anglo-Indians who had been bred within sound of the British cannon and amid the dust and din of their battle-fields, who in many a battle had stood shoulder to shoulder with British comrades, were driven, for the sake of a living, to join the armies of Indian Chiefs.
+But the salient fact must not be lost sight of that, on being excluded from the Company's and the King's armies in

+India, Anglo-Indians who had been bred within sound of the British cannon and amid the dust and din of their battle-fields, joined the armies of any one and every one who would accept them.
 They entered the service of the Sultan of Mysore, of the Nizam of Hyderabad, of the Nawab Vazir of Oudh, of Sindhia, and Holkar; of free-lancers like Perron, and George Thomas.
-Others of them raised their own irregular infantry and cavalry; while scores of Anglo-Indian warriors won their spurs in the ranks of armies not belonging to the East India Company(b).
+Others of them raised their own irregular infantry and cavalry; while scores of Anglo-Indian warriors won their spurs in the ranks of armies not belonging to the East India Company^(b).

 (b) It would be a digression from the scope of this book to relate the thrilling story of individual Anglo-Indian heroes of whom James Skinner, Hyder Young Hearsay, and Col. Henry Forster, are notable examples.
-The reader is referred to such works as J. Baillie Fraser's Military Memoirs of Lieut.
-Col. Jas.
-Skinner, C. B. (London 1851), Annals of the Irregular Horse: The Hearsays, Five generation of an Anglo.Indian Family, by Col. Hugh Pearse (Blackwood & Co.), etc.
+The reader is referred to such works as J. Baillie Fraser's Military Memoirs of Lieut.-Col. Jas.
+Skinner, C.B.
+(London 1851), Annals of the Irreguiar Horse; The Hearsays, Five Generations of an Anglo-Indian Family, by Col. Hugh Pearse (Blackwood & Co.), etc.

-CHAPTER VIII

-CAUSE AND EFFECT
+CHAPTER VIII.
+CAUSE AND EFFECT.

-Was man ordain'd the slave of man to toil, Yoked with the brutes, and fetter'd to the soil?
-Weighed in a tyrant's balance with his gold?
+Was man ordain'd the slave of man to toil, Yoked with the brutes, and fetter'd to the soil; Weighed in a tyrant's balance with his gold? --Thomas Campbell.

-----Thomas Campbell